Links and resources

 - From Space to Earth: The Story of Solar Electricity, by John Perlin — the history of solar power revealed, from its invention to the present day

 - Electric Empire: The Inside Story of Ontario Hydro, by Paul McKay — the history of what was once the largest supplier of 100% renewable energy in the world, and how it became a greedy quasi-public corporation, fabricating forecasts of future demand to support its moves into coal-fired and nuclear generation.
 Ontario Hydro was so badly managed that eventually it was broken up by the government in 1998, 15 years after this book was published.
-Hopefully the people of Ontario will be done paying off Hydro’s debts by 2018.
+Hopefully the people of Ontario will be done paying off Hydro’s debts in the next decade.

 Components used in our solar power system, and hardware/software used to create this website